The online process to apply for an APRN license is active. Please access Online Services to submit an application online.

 - Must not hold an encumbered RN license in another state or territory

-- Complete a graduate level APRN program accredited by a nursing or nursing-related accrediting body that is recognized by the United States Secretary of Education or Council for Higher Education Accreditation as acceptable to the Minnesota Board of Nursing or must demonstrate compliance with the APRN education requirements that were in effect in Minnesota at the time the applicant completed the advanced practice nursing education program.
-The list of Council of Higher Education Accreditation Organizations as acceptable to the Minnesota Board of Nursing can be found at Minnesota Board of Nursing Education.
+- Complete a graduate-level APRN program accredited by a nursing or nursing-related accrediting body that is recognized by the United States Secretary of Education or Council for Higher Education Accreditation as acceptable to the Minnesota Board of Nursing or must demonstrate compliance with the APRN education requirements that were in effect in Minnesota at the time the applicant completed the advanced practice nursing education program.
+The list of Council of Higher Education Accreditation Organizations as acceptable to the Minnesota Board of Nursing can be found on the Minnesota Board of Nursing Education page.
 The education must be in one of the four roles and one of the six population foci appropriate to the education.

 - Roles: Clinical Nurse Specialist, Nurse Practitioner, Nurse Midwife, Registered Nurse Anesthetist